-Elective Courses may be dropped with written permission from parent/guardian.
+Elective Courses may be dropped with written permission from parent/guardian after the first 3 days of the semester.

 A minimum of 6 credits must be maintained for Freshman, Sophomore and Juniors.
 5 credits for Seniors.

 - 2. Third week through the ninth week of each semester: A parent conference is required.
 Administrative and teacher permission is required to drop a course. - 3.
-Ninth week through the eighteenth week of each semester: Teacher and administrative conference must take place. - 4.
-Administrative Fees for Dropping a Course: Following the initial scheduling appointment, schedule drops requested by either the student or the parent will - 5.
-Failure of one semester of a year-long course:
+Ninth week through the eighteenth week of each semester: Teacher and administrative conference must take place.

+4. Failure of one semester of a year-long course: